RodrigoScola/vscode-text-objects/README.md

 ![VSCode Text Objects Demo](./docs/demo.gif)

-## Changing Keybinds
+## Getting started

-To change your keybinds, you need to update your `vscode-textobjects.keybindings` or `vscode-textobjects.vimKeybindings` to the shortcut you want.
-Then execute the command `vscode-textobjects.generateKeybinds` or `vscode-textobjects.generateVimKeybinds`.
-Copy and paste the output on your vscode keybinds (`Preferences: Open Keyboard shortcuts (JSON)`) or on your global `settings.json` vim keybinds.
+To change your keybinds, you need to update your `vscode-textobjects.keybindings` to the shortcut you want.
+Then execute the command `vscode-textobjects.generateKeybinds`.
+Copy and paste the output on your vscode keybinds (`Preferences: Open Keyboard shortcuts (JSON)`).

+### The Vim way

+If you are using the [Vim extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim), you need to change the shortcuts in `vscode-textobjects.vimKeybinds` to the key that you want, then use the command `Generate Vim Keybinds`, then it will automagically save it in your `normalModeKeybinds` in your `settings.json`

 <div >